fahr-khadija/sql-challenge/README.md

 ## Data Engineering
-Use the provided information to create a table schema for each of the six CSV files.
+### Create a table schema for each of the six CSV files.
 Be sure to do the following:

 Remember to specify the data types, primary keys, foreign keys, and other constraints.

 For the primary keys, verify that the column is unique.
 Otherwise, create a composite keyLinks to an external site., which takes two primary keys to uniquely identify a row.

+### Import each CSV file into its corresponding SQL table.
+under the SQL Db already create , in the each table , right clic on it and clic on Import/export , specify the link of the CSV file and add header  and click ok  to import this CSV file in the corresponding SQL table make this for all 6 tables already creat it .

 ## Data Analysis